-The naturalistic style means you have to be comfortable with a level of garden maintenance that is somewhere in the middle of this spectrum between intensive and extensive and that is where I am trying to find footing with my new naturalistic front garden.
+The naturalistic style means being comfortable with a level of garden maintenance that is somewhere in the middle, between intensive and extensive, and that’s where I am trying to find garden clean up footing with my new naturalistic front garden.

 I’d love for it to be just as I imagined with billows of wildish blooms that are perfectly composed by only running it over with a mower once a year.
 But reality strikes.
-So here is my actual plan for taking care of my naturalistic style beds (which is still a work in progress).
+So here is my actual plan for gardening in the autumn in my naturalistic style beds.
+(Which is still a work in progress).

-My second rule is to allow myself to at least try to control the self seeding stuff – a little.
-But the thing is, I mostly want those things to seed and spread (at least for now, when I am anxiously awaiting the fullness of more mature plants).
+I’m allowing myself to try to control the self seeding stuff – but only a little.
+I mostly want those things to seed and spread (at least for now, when I am anxiously awaiting the fullness of more mature plants).
 With these plants, I am cutting them low to allow me to quickly gather up the seed heads and carry them around to spread them to all the places I want them.

-And lastly – since the grasses are one of the main elements of this design, I am working on a grass specific set of guidelines.
+Since the grasses are one of the main elements of this design and I have a variety of different types, I am working on a grass specific set of guidelines.

 Some grasses are getting cut immediately and some are staying (for now).
 The Deschampsia cespitosa was a favorite of the bunny and at this point, they are just ragged.
 A quick swipe with the Stihl will make them beautiful clumps again.

 The rest of the grasses I’ll wait on.
 Some never bloom and look fine.
 Many are still blooming out and should be pretty at least until the first snow or the next huge wind gust.

 After they finish their autumn dislay, I’ll give them a chop.
 I’ll probably do this from the bottom and then clear away most of the debris to the compost heap.
 There will be so much of it, that I don’t think I have the patience to chop it from the top into all those tiny bits (without a shredder).